Ayivugwe/Ayivugwe/README.md

+# My name

+**AYIVUGWE KABEMBA**

+# What I do
+- Gospel Preacher
-- 👋 Hi, I’m Ayivugwe Kabemba.
-Gospel Preacher.
-Believer of the End-Time Message By Brother Branham.
-Spftware Developer.
+- Believer of the End-Time Message By Brother Branham.
+- Software Developer
+- DevOps Engineer

+# My interests

+- Learning new things
-- 👀 I’m interested in learning new things and building things which can help the community and the whole world.
+- Building things which can help the community and the whole world.

-- 🌱 I’m currently learning different things...
+# What I am currently learning
--  I'm currently working on different projects.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- Docker
+- Kubernetes
+- Cloud
+- NextJS
+- Web design

 <!---
 Ayivugwe/Ayivugwe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.